p2ppsr/cwi-react/README.md

 We persist the user's session with local storage.
 To log the user out:

-- Call the `logout` function from `@p2ppsr/react-cwi/auth`
+- Call the `logout` function from `@cwi/react/auth`
 - Run `delete localStorage.CWIAuthStateSnapshot`
 - Reset your app to its initial state
 - Go to the Greeter route (default: `/`)

 ## Demo Project

-Convo is a decentralized, secure messaging application built with `react-cwi`.
+Convo is a decentralized, secure messaging application built with `@cwi/core` and `@cwi/react`.
 Check out the [website](https://convo.babbage.systems) or ask for a copy of the code!

 ## Development

+> Use these instructions if you've been given access to source code in order to contribute to @cwi/react.

 To set up for development, pull down the repo and do the following: